"Sleek, aesthetic, and highly livable – contemporary designs that remain sensitive to the Northwest."

 seattle, washington

-This is where I'm supposed to write self-promoting marketing stuff.
-If you've been looking at other architects' websites, you've probably realized that they all say pretty much the same things - 'we care about our clients and their budgets', 'we're serious about design', and 'we do our best to be environmentally responsible'.
+So this is where I'm supposed to write self-promoting marketing stuff.
+If you've been looking at other architects' websites, you probably realized that they all say pretty much the same things - 'we care about our clients and their budgets', 'we're serious about design', and 'we do our best to be environmentally responsible' - often show beautiful projects, and will most likely do a good job.
+So how do you choose?

-If you like what you see, get in touch»
+And if you like what you see I hope you'll get in touch »

 We'll talk, see if there's a good fit, and take it from there.
-I look forward to hearing from you soon.
+Talk to you soon,

 Allan